Ozanyurdakul98/react-quiz-app-v2/README.md

 # Thats My Quiz now in React

 This is a complete rewrite and extension of <a href="#"> Thats My Quiz</a> which was made with vanilla JS.
-The point in this rewrite was to get comfortable with:
+The point in this rewrite was to train my comfortability with:

 - React components
 - conditional rendering (Navigation, Bookmarking, etc.)